 What are Blood Alcohol Levels?

-Blood Alcohol levels are the measurement of alcohol within a person’s system.
-It is commonly measured by the Blood Alcohol Concentration which refers to the percentage of alcohol that is found within one’s bloodstream or breath.
+Blood Alcohol Levels measure how much alcohol is in a person’s system.
+This is usually shown as Blood Alcohol Concentration (BAC), which represents the percentage of alcohol in your bloodstream or breath.

-Blood alcohol concentration definition: Blood Alcohol Concentration is expressed as the weight of ethanol (in grams) in 100 milliliters of blood or 210 liters of breath.
+Definition of BAC: Blood Alcohol Concentration is the amount of ethanol (alcohol) measured in the body.
+It’s expressed as the weight of ethanol (in grams) per 100 milliliters of blood or per 210 liters of breath.

 How is the blood alcohol level calculated?

-• If your blood alcohol concentration is a .8 or above then you are presumed to be under the influence of alcohol.
+• BAC of 0.08% or higher: You are presumed to be under the influence of alcohol.

 Blood Alcohol Content Chart